nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * At least one field must be provided.
 * Parameters can be in any order.
-* Each field can only contain single word keywords.
+* Each field can only contain single word keywords (except address which can contain multiple words and
+* email which allows partial matches).
 * The search is case-insensitive. e.g. `n/john` will match `John`
 * Different fields are matched with different precision:
     * Name: Exact match only (must be single word)